Best Scope for 223 – My Top 5 Optics in 2023

 Common Problems and How to Deal with Them

 As you’ve probably guessed, I like this scope a lot.
 If I had to point out one negative, it would be that on high zoom there can be distortion.
+While testing at 12x magnification, I noticed some minor distortion and fish-eye effect on the edges of the image.
+This did not significantly impact target acquisition or accuracy during my testing.
 There’s not much you can do about this, and this minor downside is more than compensated by all the other great features of this scope.

 Key Features